“Does Dynamics 365 have functionality that enables it to become a habit for users?”

 - How we form habits

 - If CRM has functionality that enables users form a CRM habit

-Knowing this will enable us to deliver CRM solutions that are adopted by users and provide a return on investment.
+Knowing this will enable us to deliver D365 solutions that are adopted by users and provide a return on investment.

 What is a habit?